prominencemaritime/flag-dispensations/README.md

 ## 🎯 Overview

-This system monitors a PostgreSQL database for passage plan events and sends automated email notifications to vessel-specific recipients with company-specific CC lists.
+This system monitors a PostgreSQL database for flag extension and dispensation jobs requiring approval and sends automated email notifications to vessel-specific recipients with company-specific CC lists.
 The modular architecture allows you to easily create new alert types (hot works, certifications, surveys, etc.) by copying this project and customizing the alert logic.

-**Current Alert Type**: Passage Plan Events
+**Current Alert Type**: Flag Dispensations
-- Monitors `events` table for passage plan records (event_type_id=37) synced in the last configurable hours/days
+- Monitors `job_entities` table for flag-extension-dispensation records (type='flag-extension-dispensation') in 'for_approval' status
+- Tracks jobs created in the last 24 hours (configurable)
-- Sends individual emails to each vessel with clickable links to view full event details
+- Sends individual emails to each vessel with clickable links to view full job details
 - Automatically determines CC recipients based on vessel email domain
 - Tracks sent notifications to prevent duplicates
 - Optional reminder system after configurable days